chantzos/__/README.md

 Regards
 αγαθοκλής

-p.s., ideal, i do not want to write any code to handle an exchangeable bad file format that doesn't obey conformation with established standards, which gained through experience and consience (but the last one can do is to notify the sender/creator to get attention, as every body deserves that treatment and so do i).
+p.s., ideal, nobody really wants to write any code to handle an exchangeable bad file format that doesn't obey conformation with established standards, but the last one can do is to notify the sender/creator to get attention, as every body deserves that treatment and so do i.